tinkrmind/programmable-air/README.md

 - __Cheaper arduino alternative__: An arduino mega is overkill for this.
 Any atmega324 based boards is sufficient

 The __weakest link__ in this setup however is the __mess of jumper cable__ connections.
 There is no justifiable reason for a beginners kit to be this complicated to setup especially when the cost can be reduced simultaneously by making the setup into a PCB.

+Pressure profiles editable on the browser.
+Wifi board host server, no programming.